Autumn Family Fun in Kentucky

 Fun on the Farm

 Dennison’s Roadside Market in Hart County near Mammoth Cave National Park is a local favorite, and it’s worth a trip just to see all the decorations.
-Near Lake Cumberland, check out over 25 varieties of apples plus homemade apple butter and more at Haney's Appledale Farm.
-In western Kentucky, Reid’s Orchard is hosting their last annual Apple Festival October 22-23, 2023; in 2023 the local Lions club will be taking it over.
-Jackson’s Orchard and Christian Way Farm both offer great selections of seasonal fruits and vegetables, plus Christian Way Farm has animals to feed.
+Near Lake Cumberland, check out over 25 varieties of apples, homemade apple butter and more at Haney's Appledale Farm.
+In western Kentucky, Reid’s Orchard offers fresh fruit, jams, apple cider, fudge and more inside the Apple House.
+The kids will love the games and activities at the Reidland Play Area & Barnyard.
+Jackson’s Orchard and Christian Way Farm both offer great selections of seasonal fruits and vegetables, plus Christian Way Farm has animals to feed and Jackson's Orchard hosts its annual Pumpkin Festival each fall.
 In northern Kentucky, enjoy fun fall activities during the week and weekends at Neltner’s FarmImel’s Greenhouse in Greenup is a great option for eastern Kentucky.

 Is it fall without visiting a pumpkin patch?
 We think not.
 Devine’s Farm near Harrodsburg offers corn mazes and fall fun including bonfires, a hay maze, trike track and more during September and October.